 Figure 2: Awareness, ownership, and use of technology

-It is evident from these results that there is good awareness of smart devices, ranging from smartphones, which all respondents indicated familiarity with, with 80% reporting that they ‘own, and use frequently’, to internet connected toys, which 62% of respondents reported at least being familiar with.
+It is evident from these results that there is good awareness of smart devices, ranging from smartphones, which all respondents indicated familiarity with, 80% reporting that they ‘own, and use frequently’, to internet connected toys, which 62% of respondents reported at least being familiar with.
 In terms of considerations leading to the decision to purchase (or not to purchase) such devices, as seen in Figure 3, most people reported a wide variety of factors related to the device itself (such as cost and convenience), the impacts of device use (such as safety and health impacts), and issues related to the providers of the device (such as data security and trust).
 Of note is that, while all factors were rated quite highly (all factors had over 50% of respondents indicating that they were “most” or “very” important), those related to Security, Privacy and Data Security were ranked most highly.
 This may be reflective of the importance assigned to these factors; however, it may also be that these considerations apply to all smart devices.

 Figure 3: Factors contributing to decisions regarding to purchase smart devices